mjirous/cinject/README.md

 * Checks for circular dependencies as they are forbidden
 * Singleton components
 * Manages component lifetime using **shared_ptr**
+* Supports hierarchy of containers, allowing the child ones to hae private instances, hidden from their parents

 ### Requirements ###